b2etw/reactive-coroutine-performance-test/README.md

 # 💫 Principle
 * We're doing performance testing ([ref1](https://www.guru99.com/performance-vs-load-vs-stress-testing.html), [ref2](https://www.blazemeter.com/blog/performance-testing-vs-load-testing-vs-stress-testing))
   * use proper RPS and review the metrics
-* Wrong coding way
+* We're not finding the best solution
-  * use blocking way to compare with non-blocking coding type
+  * use proper coding style and consider other factor

 # 🧱 Deployment
 * Terraform for managing VM